Username-ejg-not-available/eecs510-functions/README.md

 * setSigma(list)
 Imagine the problem gives you sigma = {a,b}.
 What person wants to have to use their brain to transform that to {0,1} to use with the function?
 `dfa.setSigma(["a","b"])`
-As long as sigma is the same length, you can change it to anything.
+As long as sigma is the same length as it was, you can change it to anything.
-Using letters that are not in sigma will cause other functions to give errors.
+Using letters in the other functions that are not in sigma will cause other functions to give errors.
 * delta(letter, current state [optional parameter, defaults to start state])
 Just put the next letter (as a string), and the state you are starting in (as a number, as indexed in delta)
+Compatible with `showSteps`, will print the transistions (by proxy, deltaHat and acceptedWord are also compatible)
 `dfa.delta("a",0)`
 * deltaHat(word)
 Starting from the start state, calls delta() a whole bunch until it reaches the end of the word.
 Returns the last state it's in